 The great depression of the 1930’s spurred a “waste not want not” attitude that defined consumer patterns for a generation.
 Decades later, the oil supply shock in the 70’s led to the first efforts of energy conservation and efficiency.
-In more recent times, over the period of just a few weeks we’ve gone from usual life to a lockdown situation where protecting public health is everyone’s top priority, so Kiwis are rightly focused on staying at home.
-But how do you stay financially afloat under the circumstances?
-Assorted government assistance packages can go some way to relieve the burden.
-The rest you need to do yourself - and this involves some cost cutting.
+In more recent times, we quickly progressed from usual life to a covid-struck situation.

 To help keep more funds in your back pocket, here’s a quick-fire list of 19 ways you can save money.

 1. Cancel unused memberships and subscriptions

 If you’re on the fence about any of your memberships and subscriptions, or find that you’re not using them very often, cancel them.
 Even at the best of times a gym membership is a waste of money for most people.
 Remember, you can always renew the membership later if it turns out that you miss it.

 Keeping the lights on in your home may not be expensive on a per-watt basis, but it sure does cost money over time.
 To save as much as you can, turn off lights any time you leave your house – or even when you leave the room.
 Turning off lights when you have plenty of natural sunlight can also help keep your electric bill down over time.
 The bottom line: If you aren’t using a light, turn it off.